ModelAdmin¶

 What is ModelAdmin?¶

-A ModelAdmin is a configuration class that tells the admin interface how to display and handle a specific model.
-Without it, the admin uses sensible defaults.
-With it, you can customize everything.
+A ModelAdmin is a configuration class that tells the admin how to display and handle a specific model.
+Without it, the admin uses sensible defaults; with it, you customize the list view, the form, permissions, and bulk actions.

 class PostAdmin(ModelAdmin):